 What Makes a Good Subheading?

-Subheadings consist of a clear phrase that encourages readers to keep reading and curious about what the writer will say.
-It is an opportunity to keep readers looking at your content long enough and convert them to fans.
+Subheadings consist of a clear phrase that encourages readers to keep reading and be curious about what the writer will say.
+It is an opportunity to keep readers engaged with your content long enough to convert them into fans.

 Effective subheadings create curiosity and surprise, and they show personality and emotion.

 While the scanner is evaluating whether or not to invest the time to read your article, the subheads should serve to summarize your article.
-They provide a quick and easy guide to see what the content is all about.
+They provide a quick, easy guide to what the content is all about.
 A scanning reader should be able to grasp the gist of your article just by reading the heading and subheadings alone.

 Don't forget to ensure proper spelling and know which words to capitalize.